 The Ivey Foundation

-Working with IISD and the other project partners, Midsummer Analytics is providing overall project leadership and ensuring effective liaison with the Ivey Foundation.
-We are also taking the lead on the development of the conceptual framework and making major contributions to the methodology, indicator selection and empirical outputs.
-We will be lead author on all major project outputs, including the final report.
-We are also actively involved in communications with Mobilize Strategies, the project communications partner and with Global Forest Watch Canada, the project spatial analysis partner.
+Working with IISD and the other project partners, Midsummer Analytics provided overall project leadership and ensured effective liaison with the Ivey Foundation.
+We also took the lead on the development of the conceptual framework and making major contributions to the methodology, indicator selection and empirical outputs.
+We were lead author on all major project outputs, including the final report.
+We were also actively involved in communications with Mobilize Strategies, the project communications partner and with Global Forest Watch Canada, the project spatial analysis partner.